mpayancabrera/poker/README.md

-A simple SPA personal page.
+A simple SPA personal page with english/spanish translations.

 ## Overview